-den language

 A virtually unknown and extinct Indigenous language of Peru, formerly spoken in Cajamarca Department, is referred to as -den from its characteristic toponym (also as -don, -ten, -ton, -din, -tin).
-It is known from only three words and is associated with the kingdom of Cuismancu (Guzmango), centred in the province of Contumazá.
-It may have been related to the Hibito–Cholon languages.
+It is known from only place names and possibly three words and has been associated with the kingdom of Cuismancu (Guzmango), centred in the province of Contumazá.
+It may have been related to the Hibito–Cholon languages, and may even be identical to other such languages of the region known solely from their distinctive toponyms such as Chachapoya.

 Vocabulary

-Three words found in a document commisioned by a member of the Cuismancu royal family are attributed to the -den language by Alfredo Torero.
-These words are nus 'lady', losque 'young girl', and mizo 'female servant'.
+Three words found in a document commissioned by a member of the Cuismancu royal family are attributed to the -den language by Alfredo Torero.
+These words are ñus 'lady', losque 'young girl', and mizo 'female servant'.